 You’re likely familiar with that disappointing moment that comes when you open your paycheck only to be reminded, once again, that however much you might be earning, Uncle Sam is taking a large slice of it.
 With so much of your hard-earned money disappearing before your eyes, it’s easy to fantasize about what it might be like if you could avoid paying taxes entirely and keep the whole check.

 Find Out: How To Itemize Deductions Like a Tax Pro

 Of course, it’s just a fantasy — taxes are unavoidable.
 GoBankingRates looked at data from the Bureau of Labor Statistics for Americans in each of four different age groups to see just how much they are paying in taxes.

 The 25-34 age bracket includes many recent college graduates who have the lowest average income of any age group.
-Many people in their late 20s and early 30s are going to be struggling with student loans.
-Routing over $75,000 to the government for taxes rather than paying down student-loan debt is likely to sting a bit.
-That tax bill is more than double the $37,172 owed per each graduating student in 2016, as calculated by student loan expert Mark Kantrowitz.
+Many people in their late 20s and early 30s are going to be struggling with student loans, so paying a big tax bill rather than student loan debt is likely to sting a bit.

 Ages 25-34 — Property Tax